aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 # Echo Circuit 2019 Campaign Analysis

 > For more of my projects and Data Journey, visit the rest of my [GitHub](https://github.com/aranjeetpaul).
 Or to see my Data Visualisation and Storytelling skills, visting my [Tableau Public](https:) for an Emergency Room Dashboard with.....
-Feel free to follow me on [LinkedIn](https:).
+Feel free to follow me on [LinkedIn](https:)!

 ## Table of Contents